 For a seamless sign-in experience, your on-premises Active Directory Domain Services (AD DS) user accounts should be synchronized with Azure Active Directory (Azure AD).
-To protect your Windows 10 devices, they should be enrolled in Intune.
+To protect your Windows 11 or 10 devices, they should be enrolled in Intune.
 Here is a high-level view of the infrastructure.

 To enable the capabilities of Microsoft 365 for your hybrid workers, use these Microsoft 365 features.

 |MFA enforced with security defaults||Protect against compromised identities and devices by requiring a second form of authentication for sign-ins.
 Security defaults requires MFA for all user accounts.||Microsoft 365 E3 or E5|